sharetribe/flex-docs/src/docs/concepts-users-and-authentication/social-logins-and-sso/index.md

-flow is usually like this: user is redirected to the identity provider to provide their credentials, an authorization code is returned, which is traded to a token with a request to the identity provider from the FTW backend.
+flow is usually like this: user is redirected to the identity provider to provide their credentials, an authorization code is returned, which is traded to a token with a request to the identity provider from the template backend.
 What token is obtained depends on the identity provider and protocol in use.

 **5.1** Invokes `/current_user/create_with_idp` endpoint in Flex
 Marketplace API.
 The token obtained from steps 1.-4. is passed here